x3dom/pipeline/README.rst

 3D model optimization for humans
 ********************************

-Modelconvert is a experimental 3D model optimization and sharing service.
+Modelconvert is an experimental 3D model optimization and sharing service.
 It allows optimization and conversion of 3D models for Web presentation and sharing these models on the web.